barn2plugins/posts-data-table/readme.txt

 == Changelog ==

-= 1.4.5 =
+= 1.4.6 =
-Release date 2 February 2024
+Release date 29 May 2024

+* Dev: Updated the internal libraries and barn2-lib
-* Dev: Added the preview for WordPress repository
+* Dev: Tested up to WordPress 6.5.3

-= 1.4.4 =
-Release date 18 November 2023

-* Fix: Table doesn't show when other Barn2 plugins are activated
+* Dev: Deleted gulp

 See changelog.txt for more details.